factorhouse/examples/fh-local-flink-sql-client-stats/README.md

-## Flink DataStream Application for Supplier Statistics
+## Lab 4: Flink SQL - Aggregating Supplier Stats from Kafka Topic

-This lab illustrates a Flink SQL pipeline that reads Avro-encoded order records from a Kafka topic into a source table, performs 5-second tumbling window aggregations to compute supplier statistics, and writes the results to a Kafka sink table with Confluent Avro format.
+Use Flink SQL to read Avro-encoded orders from Kafka, perform tumbling window aggregations to compute supplier-level metrics, and write results back to Kafka.
+This lab demonstrates real-time analytics using declarative SQL and Kafka integration.

 ## How to start